benjymous/annotations/sandman/sandman.58.md

   Lyta calles Lieutenant Pinkerton "Lieutenant Pinkwater" -- tip of the hat to Daniel Manus Pinkwater, National Public Radio commentator and author of the classic young adult books _Lizard Music_, _The Last Guru_ and _Young Adult Novel_, as well as several books for younger readers.

   Gaiman and Pinkwater have been known to hang out on each other's discussion fora on GEnie.
-(This was back in '93-'94; not sure if it's still the case)
+(This was back in '93-'94; not sure if it's still the case.)

 ### Page 5